Seville Cathedral opening hours, tickets and Giralda visitor guide

 Is Seville Cathedral a good partner page for Alcazar content?

 Absolutely.
-The two monuments are naturally paired in visitor planning and reinforce each other very well in SEO, cultural context and interlinking logic.
+The two monuments are naturally paired in visitor planning and reinforce each other very well in practical city itineraries and cultural context.